HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_getting_started/introduction_framework.rst

 .. image:: ../_figures/ODT_workflow.png

 This section will cover the core components of the framework and it's underlying data structure.
-For explainations on how to customize and setup an oligo design pipeline, please have a look the tutorial :doc:`./build_a_custom_pipeline`
+For explanations on how to customize and setup an oligo design pipeline, please have a look the tutorial :doc:`./build_a_custom_pipeline`

 Data Structure
 ---------------